fnsvalue-git/Web-BSASampleAppForChallenge/docs/ios/user/deviceRegister.md

 ---

 ## OTP Verification
-Use `sendOTPInRegisterDevice()` from `GuardianAPI` to call the API that can send OTP code to the user.
+Use `sendOTPInRegisterDevice()` from `GuardianSdk` to call the API that can send OTP code to the user.
 Then with `verifyOTPByEmail()` and `verifyOTPBySms()`, verify user by comparing the OTP code.

 ### Parameter